About the Association

 How is the Society and Culture Association organised?

 The Society and Culture Association is run by a committee consisting of the President, Vice President, Treasurer, Secretary and 8 Committee members.
-The Committee is elected annually at the AGM, and meets monthly at the Professional Teachers Council meeting rooms adjacent to Leichhardt Public School.
+The Committee is elected annually at the AGM, and meets monthly to discuss relevant items and issues affecting our members.

-Assisting Teachers: Two outstanding inservice courses are organised each year (see our home page for details).
-The Association has also played a very important role in assisting country teachers, sending skilled teachers to country areas to provide advice and link them with other teachers around the state.
+Assisting Teachers: Professional learning in-service courses are organised each year (see our events page for details).
+The Association has also played a very important role in assisting country teachers by sending skilled teachers to rural areas to provide advice and link them with other teachers around the state.
+During 2020 the Association delivered registered professional learning through video options to ensure al members were able to access rich resources and meaningful connections with like minded colleagues.

 New teachers of the subject have been a particular concern of the Association and special programs have been arranged to help them link up with more experienced teachers.

 Helping students: Each year PIP and HSC Study Days are organised for Year 12 students, and these are always well attended by students and teachers from Sydney, but also from regional schools.
-Typically over 900 students and 70 teachers travel to the Wesley Centre to hear valuable lectures and participate in seminars.
+Typically over 800 students and 70 teachers travel to the Wesley Centre to hear valuable lectures and participate in seminars.
+This has been live streamed for our regional members, with delayed video options to use as a classroom resource.

 An annual Society and Culture Awards night is organised to reward students who received excellent results in the HSC Examination and in the Personal Interest Project.